 Although there are five separate categories, they overlap in several ways.
 Here’s how they break down:

 Opening a new credit account, for example, may increase your overall available credit.
 However, the brand new account also lowers the average length of your credit history and adds a new inquiry to your credit report.

 That’s three different categories affected by one action, with one potentially positive change and two negative ones.
 Plus, each person’s credit score is weighted differently depending on the entire credit profile.

-If you need more help, consider contacting a credit repair company.
-They help clients rebuild their credit by removing negative items from their credit reports.
+If you need further assistance, consider contacting a credit repair company.
+They help clients rebuild credit by removing negative items from their credit reports.
 Check out our list of the top credit repair companies.